Brandon Teena

 Brandon Teena (Note: Since "Brandon Teena" was never his legal name, it is uncertain the extent to which this name was used before his death.
 Stacey D'Erasmo of Out stated that Teena did not call himself "Brandon Teena".
 It is the name most commonly used by the press and other media.
 Other names may include his legal name, as well as "Billy Brenson" and "Teena Ray".)
-(December 12, 1972 – December 31, 1993) was an American transgender man who was raped and later, along with Phillip DeVine and Lisa Lambert, murdered in Humboldt, Nebraska, by John Lotter and Tom Nissen.
+(December 12, 1972 – December 31, 1993) was an American transgender man who was murdered, along with Phillip DeVine and Lisa Lambert, in Humboldt, Nebraska, by John Lotter and Tom Nissen, in what would become known as the Humboldt Murders.
 His life and death are the subject of the films The Brandon Teena Story and Boys Don't Cry.
-Teena's murder, along with that of Matthew Shepard nearly five years later, led to increased lobbying for hate crime laws in the United States.
+The murders (specifically Teena’s), along with that of Matthew Shepard nearly five years later, led to increased lobbying for hate crime laws in the United States.